kathhill/mixed-messages/README.md

 - Clone repo
 - Open index.html in browser
-- Click Generate Random Pooh button
+- Click Generate Random more Pooh button
 - Experience happiness for a moment